-The Djerdap Gorge also known as Iron Gate is a piece of a paradise in eastern Serbia, between the Balkans and the European Union, in which is combined superior beauty of nature and traces of history that testify to its importance.
+The Djerdap Gorge, also known as the Iron Gate, is a piece of paradise in eastern Serbia, between the Balkans and the European Union, in which is combined superior beauty of nature and traces of history that testify to its importance in the past.
 The highest gorge in Europe shows the most beautiful face of the Danube River surrounded by mountains with Serbian and Romanian side of the border.

-This is the place of the deepest river point the entire course of the Danube and river through the gorge capriciously changed its length several times.
+This is the place of the deepest river point on the entire course of the Danube and river through the gorge capriciously changes its width several times.
 Romans, Turks and other invaders of the region jealously wanted to have the gorge for several reasons.
 Djerdap Gorge today seems to be more interesting to the foreign than to domestic tourists.

 To get to know the Iron Gates more closely we recommend you the sailing or one-hour cruise on a sunny day.
 There are no words enough to describe the beauty and the strength of this gorge in Djerdap, but we can give you some strong arguments why you should visit this natural beauty of eastern Serbia.
 The view from the various sides will create the impression of being at the seaside.
 However, only when the boat sails, you will see what Mother Nature created near Donji Milanovac.

 At midday brightness Danube gets the mesmerizing color and reflection, and the air will refresh you, so you will most certainly forget about several hours trip to the gorge.
-The sun not only decorates the mighty river of Djerdap, but it rays are refracted through the surrounding mountains making the whole environment look of another world for which you would not believe it exists.
-The sailing will certainly delight you, and relax you at the same time.
-Ideal day for visiting Iron Gates is the one with lots of sunshine and temperatures around 25 degrees Celsius, there can also be some wind, but that will not spoil the impression during the voyage.
+The sun not only decorates the mighty river of Djerdap, but its rays are refracted through the surrounding mountains making the whole environment look like another world for which you would not believe it exists.
+The sailing will certainly delight you and relax you at the same time.
+Ideal day for visiting the Iron Gate is the one with lots of sunshine and temperature around 25 degrees Celsius.
+There can also be some wind, but that will not spoil the impression during the voyage.
 It is interesting that during the sailing your boat can directly approach to the Romanian coast, but remember that it is strictly forbidden even to pick a flower or break a twig from the other side of the coast.
 While sailing you will probably spot a small boat with foreign registry and these are mostly "cabs" from various countries such as Germany, which are touring and enjoying the charms of the Danube.
 According to tourist guides, there are more foreign tourists who are willing to discover and enjoy the beauty of the Iron Gates.

 Can't wait for news from Serbia?
 Get on our list and be the first to know